 Step 4 visible mending

-Thread the tapestry needle and repeat step 1 across the bottom of the mending, using the image as a guide to placement, and this time taking the needle over the first row of mending, under the second, over the third, and so on.
-Bring the needle back up half a knitted stitch over, then on the next row weave over the threads you went under, and under those, you went over.
+Thread the tapestry needle and repeat step 1 across the bottom of the mending, using the image as a guide to placement.
+This time take the needle over the first row of mending, under the second, over the third, and so on.

 Step 5